elvinaben/Classification_Cardiovascular-Disease/README.md

 # Cardiovascular Disease Classification

 ## Problem Statement
-Heart health has always been a critical topic, and early diagnosis can be life-saving.
-I chose to work on cardiovascular disease classification because of its real-world impact—accurately identifying those at risk can make a significant difference.
-The dataset, sourced from [Kaggle](https://www.kaggle.com), includes various patient metrics, such as age, cholesterol levels, and blood pressure, with the goal of predicting the presence (`1`) or absence (`0`) of cardiovascular disease.
+Cardiovascular disease has been identified as a critical health issue, where early diagnosis can be life-saving.
+This project was undertaken with the goal of predicting the presence or absence of cardiovascular disease using a dataset sourced from [Kaggle](https://www.kaggle.com).
+The dataset includes various patient metrics, such as age, cholesterol levels, and blood pressure, with the target variable indicating either the presence (`1`) or absence (`0`) of cardiovascular disease.

 ## Objective
-The objective of this project was clear: develop a model that prioritizes **recall for class 1**, ensuring that people with cardiovascular disease are correctly identified.
-Minimizing false negatives is crucial because predicting a person as healthy when they have a condition could lead to serious consequences.
-Through this project, I aimed to find the best classification model to support early detection efforts.
+The primary objective of this project was to develop a model that focuses on **recall for class 1**, ensuring individuals with cardiovascular disease are correctly identified.
+Minimizing false negatives was prioritized due to the serious consequences of misclassifying someone with the disease as healthy.
+The goal was to find the most accurate classification model to support early detection efforts and improve diagnosis accuracy.

-This version adds a personal touch and highlights your motivation behind the project.

 ## Dataset Description